Peter Tork: Illness and death

 Peter Tork died this AM.
 I am told he slipped away peacefully.
 Yet, as I write this my tears are awash, and my heart is broken.
 Even though I am clinging to the idea that we all continue, the pain that attends these passings has no cure.
 It's going to be a rough day.
 I share with all Monkees fans this change, this 'loss,' even so.
 PT will be a part of me forever.
 I have said this before—and now it seems even more apt—the reason we called it a band is because it was where we all went to play.
 A band no more—and yet the music plays on—an anthem to all who made the Monkees and the TV show our private—dare I say 'secret'—playground.
 As for Pete, I can only pray his songs reach the heights that can lift us and that our childhood lives forever—that special sparkle that was the Monkees.
 I will miss him—a brother in arms.
 Take flight, my Brother.

-Nesmith later commented on his often-difficult relationship with Tork.
+Nesmith later commented on his strained relationship with Tork.
 "I never liked Peter, he never liked me.
 So we had an uneasy truce between the two of us.
 As clear as I could tell, among his peers he was very well liked.
 But we rarely had a civil word to say to each other", Nesmith admitted.
 When he learned of Tork's death, "I broke into tears.
 What are you going to do?"

 Dolenz expressed his grief via Twitter, saying "There are no words right now...heartbroken over the loss of my Monkee brother, Peter Tork."